Terms & Conditions of Hire

-All users of the premises are expected to be familiar with current Health and Safety Law, to take all reasonable steps to avoid foreseeable risks and to be vigilant in looking out for hazards.
+All users of the premises are expected to be familiar with current Health and Safety Law and latest government Covid-19 guidance, to take all reasonable steps to avoid foreseeable risks and to be vigilant in looking out for hazards.

 Public safety – You are expected to avoid leaving any of the following in areas where the public may have access:

 obstructions over which a person might trip; any item with sharp edges;

 objects which might fall from a height; substances known to be hazardous to health;